AbigailMcGovern/track-annotator/README.md

 ## Sampling

 To randomly sample track segments from a single tracks file corresponding to an image.
 To be honest, I don't use this directly but in `sample_from_meta.py` which obtains samples based on the metadata saved with the platelets data (super specific use case).
-At the moment, the filtering by track length seems to be broken =(

 ```Python
 from sampling import sample_tracks, get_sample_hypervolumes, save_sample